chill117/sequel/readme.md

 A Database Modeler for Node; designed to help you produce easy-to-read, maintainable code.
 Works with **MySQL** and **SQLite**.

+The goal of this project is not to be everthing to everyone.
+It is not meant to solve every possible edge case.
+Instead, it is to focus on the most common use cases of data-driven applications.
+That being said, take a gander at the [Documentation](#documentation) to see if sequel will fit your application's needs.

 ## !!
 Warning !!